Attiya Waris: Life

 Waris is an expert on tax avoidance and she appeared in the documentary film The Spider's Web: Britain's Second Empire.

 In 2013 she co-authored a book on "Tax Justice".

 The Irish Times quoted her opinions in 2019 when Apple were order to pay $13 billion in avoided tax to the Irish government by the European Commission in 2016.
 Waris argued that human rights were being ignored given that the Irish government were appealing the decision and to allow Apple to avoid a lower corporate tax rate.
 Waris said the “People are so busy not watching information and too busy entertaining themselves.
 The lower tax rate was creating an environment in which countries like Kenya could not compete because Ireland was offering Apple tax rates that were below the cost of supplying service to the company.
 She argues that Ireland's tax authorities are run by the upper classes who have forgotten the plight of their country's poor.

+She became the sixth UN Independent Expert on Foreign Debt and Human Rights in 2021 taking over from Yuefen Li of China.
+In June 2024, Waris was one of the many UN experts who spoke out against the sale of arms to Israel as a result of the conflict in Gaza.
+The experts cautioned arms suppliers and finance companies that they would be implicated in human rights violations.
+The list included special reporteurs Reem Alsalem, Paula Gaviria Betancur, Tlaleng Mofokeng, Mary Lawlor, Margaret Satterthwaite and Francesca Albanese.